 Methane is a potent greenhouse gas.
 Human-made methane emissions account for a quarter of today's global warming.

-From remote wellheads to gas utility lines, companies release about 75 million metric tons a year.
-That’s enough gas to produce electricity for all of Africa twice over.
+The oil and gas industry is a leading source.
+From remote wellheads to gas utility lines, companies release at least 75 million metric tons a year — enough gas to produce electricity for all of Africa twice over.

 First-of-its-kind satellite gets key data

 To fully understand the problem — and drive the solutions — we need more and better data about:

 - Progress of those reductions over time.